 Benefits of centralizing storage with SSDs in the data center

 Healthcare systems must house and manage ever-increasing amounts of data, including patient records, email, bedside vital signs monitors and other connected medical devices that generate data.
-In fact, hospitals produce 50 petabytes of data every year, according to the World Economic Forum.
+In fact, hospitals produce 50 petabytes of data every year, according to the World Economic Forum2.

 Uncover the importance of SSD data security